PoisotLab/ms_networkary_classifiers/README.md

 matrix is close to 1, with other measures focusing on different ways in which the classifer is wrong.

+There is an immense amount of measures to evaluate the performance of classification tasks [@Ferri2009ExpCom].
+Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea]; three threshold metrics ($\kappa$, informedness, and the Matthews Correlation Coefficient), and two ranking metrics (the ROC-AUC and PR-AUC).
+The $\kappa$ measure of agreement [@Landis1977MeaObs] establishes the extent to which two observers (here the data and the prediction) agree, and is measured as

+$$
+2\frac{tp\times tn - fn\times fp}{(tp+fp)\times (fp+tn)+(tn+fp)\times (tn+fn)} \,.
+$$

+Informedness [@Youden1950IndRat] (also
+known as bookmaker informedness or the True Skill Statistic) is
+$\text{TPR}+\text{TNR}-1$, where $\text{TPR}= tp/(tp+fn)$ and $\text{TNR} =
+tn/(tn+fp)$; informedness can be used to find the optimal cutpoint in thresholding analyses [@Schisterman2005OptCut].
+The MCC is defined as

+$$
+\frac{tp\times tn - fn\times fp}{\srt{(tp+fp)\times (tp+fn)\times (tn+fp)\times (tn+fn)}} \,.
+$$

+Finally, $F_1$ is the harmonic mean of precision (the chance that a positive even was correctly classified) and sensitivity (the ability to  correctly classify positive events), and is defined  as

+$$
+2\frac{tp}{2\times tp + fp + fn}\,.
+$$

+A lot of binary classifiers are built by using a regressor (whose task is to guess the value of the interaction, amd can therefore return somethins considered to be a pseudo-probability); in this case, the optimal value below which predicitions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC curve or the PR curve.
+The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier.
+@Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data; on the contrary, the PR-AUC is able to identify classifiers that are less able to detect positive interactions correctly, with the additional advantage of having a baseline value equal to prevalence.
+Therefore, it is important to assess whether these two measures return different results when applied to ecological network prediction.
+The ROC curve is defined by the false positive rate on the $x$ axis, and the true positive rate on the
+$y$ axis, and the PR curve is defined by the true positive rate on the $x$ axis, and the positive predictive value on the $y$ axis.
+By comparison with the previous paragraph, it is obvious that $F_1$ has ties to the PR curve (being close to the expected PR-AUC), and that informedness has ties to the ROC curve (whereby the threshold maximizing informedness is also the point of maximal inflection on the ROC curve).
+One important difference between ROC and PR is that the later does not prominently account for the size of the true negative
+compartments: in short, it is more sensitive to the correct positive predictions.
+In a context of strong imbalance, PR-AUC is therefore a more stringent test of model performance.

 The same approach is used to evaluate *e.g.* species distribution models (SDMs).
 Indeed, the training and evaluation of SDMs as binary classifiers suffers from the same issue of low prevalence.
-In a previous work, @Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS), which we will refer to as Youden's informedness (or $J$);
-these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
+In previous work, @Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS; which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
 Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data.
 Within the context of networks, there